-Despite this endeavor, Florida's lack of buyer-applicable CSEC laws deprives prosecutors of additional tools for supplementing available penalties in child sex trafficking prosecutions.
-Specifically, while Fla.
+Further, Florida's CSEC laws provide prosecutors with additional tools for supplementing available penalties in child sex trafficking prosecutions.
+Specifically, Fla.
 Stat.
-Ann. § 800.04(4)(a)(2) (Lewd or lascivious offenses committed upon or in the presence of persons less than 16 years of age)-Florida's only buyer-applicable CSEC law-encompasses conduct that could apply to buyers, the offense does not expressly criminalize purchasing or soliciting a minor for sex and only protects minors under 16 years of age.
+Ann. § 800.04(4)(a)(2) (Lewd or lascivious offenses committed upon or in the presence of persons less than 16 years of age) encompasses conduct that could apply to buyers.
 It states,